 Merging of TPS Graph with others

 - With no. of users graph: You can merge transactions per second graph with running Vuser graph to understand the downfall in TPS rate.
-One of the reason could be exiting of the users from the test.
+One of the reasons could be the exiting of the users from the test.

-- With Response Time graph: Merge the Average transaction response time graph with TPS graph to see the effect of the number of transactions upon the performance of the transaction.
-Increase in response time impacts transactions per second inversely.
-Due to high response time (with constant pacing and think time setting) you will get a reduction in TPS graph.
+- With Response Time graph: Merge the Average transaction response time graph with the TPS graph to see the effect of the number of transactions upon the performance of the transaction.
+An increase in response time impacts transactions per second inversely.
+Due to high response time (with constant pacing and think time setting) you will get a reduction in the TPS graph.

 Remember: Before making any conclusion, you should properly investigate the root cause of the performance bug by referring to all the related analysis graphs.